Today's podcast we're discussing what God’s Word has to say about our anxiousness and worry.

 Worry Definition: give way to anxiety or unease; allow one's mind to dwell on difficulty or troubles.

 I want us to ponder what do we tend to worry about?
 What do I value more than I ought to?
 It will probably come to our minds pretty quickly.
 Whatever it is – that’s our treasure.
 What we treasure most controls us.
-When Jesus and His work on my behalf is my treasure – I won’t worry.
-Too often my eyes are not on Christ but me and my problems and situations.
+When Jesus and His work on my behalf are my treasure – I won’t worry.
+Too often my eyes are not on Christ but on me and my problems and situations.

 “Everything we need has been given to us in Christ.
 Ponder that: everything.
 Not some things or many things, but everything.
 Let’s look at just a few of the wonderful truths that are ours if we are in Christ: We are loved, adopted, chosen, forgiven, redeemed, citizens of heaven, children of the King, no longer under condemnation, sealed by the Holy Spirit, God is working all things in our lives together for good, never alone, and in the twinkling of an eye will spend all eternity with Him in glory–to just name a few.
 These truths, of all that is ours in and through the gospel, should change the way we look at everything.
 His love for us is not based on our outward performance.
 His love for us is based on the work of Jesus Christ on the cross.”